 The Baconator is a specialty sandwich made by the Wendy's fast food restaurant chain.
 Wendy's describes the Baconator as a "tasty treat" made up of beef patties topped with smoked bacon and American cheese, served on a premium bun.
 The Baconator is available as a single, double or triple, depending on how many beef patties and bacon slices it contains.

 A Baconator single has 610 calories; a Baconator double has 980 calories; and a Baconator triple has 1,150 calories, according to nutrition information made available by Wendy's.
-Adding a large order of fries and a large Coca Cola to a triple Baconator brings the calorie count to 1,940, very close to an entire day's worth for a person on a 2,000-calorie-per-day diet.
+Adding a large order of fries and a large Coca Cola to a triple Baconator brings the calorie counter total to 1,940, very close to an entire day's worth for a person on a 2,000-calorie-per-day diet.

 High in Fat